cdrch/space-engineers-fan-docs/README.md

     - Kindly only add your name to the recommendation list if you have made at least some use of the listed tutorial or tool.
     - Feel free to recommend your own tutorial!
     - If you would advise against a resource, please add that to an "Against" line beneath Recommendations, with a brief reasoning in parentheses.
+    - cdrch will, by default, add the person sharing the resource as a recommender.

 If your work appears in this repository and you wish for it to be removed, please create an issue or contact cdrch via Discord in the ARMCO, Keen Software House, or Modular Encounters Collection servers.